OWASP/threat-dragon/docs/development/testing/e2e.md

 These tests are run by the `deploy` github action.
 To check the configuration file `e2e.smokes.config.js` run this command from directory `td.vue` :

-- `vue-cli-service test:e2e -C e2e.smokes.config.js --headless --url 'https://www.threatdragon.com/'`
+- `vue-cli-service test:e2e -C e2e.smokes.config.js --browser firefox --headless --url 'https://www.threatdragon.com/'`

 ### Run test:e2e-smokes:local
 This suite of tests is similar to `test:e2e-smokes`